knickers/ondelay/README.md

 Delay `jQuery.on()` call for a specified elapsed time after the original event.
 Additionally, if another event is triggered before the delay has completed, then the callback is postponed for another delay duration.

-The function definition mimics that of `jQuery.on()` with the addition of a delay value as the last argument.

 Useful for auto-saving text boxes as a user types, the event will only be passed through after the user stops typing for a certain period.

 ```javascript